SapienzaInteractiveGraphicsCourse/final-project-rollerteam/README.md

 Surrounding the gameplay there is a dynamic environment: the arena features a day/night cycle that automatically turns on the stadium lights, a dynamic camera that changes perspective based on the player's needs (follow, free orbit, or a "from the stands" view), and (for exhibition and challenge mode) an interactive audience that cheers and reacts to the player's acrobatics.

+> **Note**: The primary goal of this project is to implement faithful animations of technical roller skating jumps from scratch, **without importing any external animations**.
+For this reason the skater, NPCs, and various environmental props are intentionally built using simple geometric shapes to prioritize animation fluidity over aesthetics.

 ## Controls

 The application supports a dual control scheme: physical keyboard inputs (highly recommended for fast reactions in challenge mode) and on-screen HUD buttons.